Skip to main content

 Seafood labelling in hospitality

-In November 2023 the Australian Government announced it would introduce mandatory Country of Origin Labelling (CoOL) for seafood in hospitality.
+The Australian Government is preparing to introduce mandatory Country of Origin Labelling (CoOL) under Australian Consumer Law for seafood sold in hospitality settings.

 Was this page helpful?